 Ownership of Overseer and its history

 The Ministry for Primary Industries, AgResearch, and the Fertiliser Association of New Zealand each hold one-third stakes in the Overseer intellectual property.
-In 2015, they established a not-for-profit company to manage, develop and license Overseer.
+In 2016, they established Overseer Limited to manage, develop, and license Overseer for use.

 Overseer technical review began in 2020